 Master’s applicants: GRE-V% 36, GRE-Q% 26, GRE-W% 41, and at least a GPA of 3.1.
 Doctoral applicants: GRE-V% 48, GRE-Q% 26, GRE-W% 41, and at least a GPA of 3.7.

 Under certain circumstances, an individual may be admitted as a post-baccalaureate non-degree seeking graduate student (G6).
 If admitted, up to twelve (12) credit hours taken in this status may apply to a degree program at Texas A&M-College Station.
 To apply, an individual must: 1) submit a post-baccalaureate non-degree seeking application through Apply Texas to TAMU; 2) submit the required application processing fee; and 3) submit a complete official transcript that indicates the completion of a baccalaureate degree (if other than TAMU).
 Materials required for the department include: 1) to submit a current resume; and 2) submit a statement of purpose.
-A faculty member must be willing to be your major professor during this admission status as well.
-Applying in this status will not guarantee any admission to any department.
+A faculty member must be willing to support during this admission status.
+Applying in this status will not guarantee admission to a degree program to any department.